owenmorrison123/SRlatch/srlatch.md

 ![SR set](https://github.com/user-attachments/assets/224e76c9-dd53-4578-9426-b9c894184421)

 <h3>This is what set looks like.
-Set is when you insert the coing into the machine.</h3>
+Set is when you insert the coing into the machine.
+The first switch is on representing that we just inserted a coin.</h3>

 ![SR hold](https://github.com/user-attachments/assets/d7703607-10c1-4e7b-bf6f-1f59ffbe5a75)

-<h3>Now it remembers that we have the coin so it is "holding" the knowledge.</h3>
+<h3>Now it remembers that we have the coin so it is "holding" the knowledge.
+We just turned off the first switch showing that it remembers the coin being inserted</h3>

 ![SR reset](https://github.com/user-attachments/assets/5c1dcab3-b072-4eb2-9ed9-e61c7c0f317e)

 <h3>Finally, this is reset.
-This is after you have your item and it knows you used the coin.</h3>
+This is after you have your item and it knows you used the coin.
+When we flip the second swithc it resets the machine.</h3>